Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 It gives players a chance to step into an arena that allows them to further develop as a person, as an athlete.

 If it wasn’t for the ability to play soccer in college and get a scholarship, I’m not so sure I would’ve had the benefit of a college education.
-College soccer had a tremendous impact on my own personal life because it opened up many, many doors.
+College soccer had a tremendous impact on my personal life because it opened up many doors.

-I’m not so sure what I would have been doing if I had not stepped on the campus at the University of Central Florida (UCF).
-If it wasn’t for the fact that the UCF added Women’s Soccer and funded it, I personally would not have had the opportunity to go to college.
+I’m not sure what I would have been doing if I had not stepped on the University of Central Florida(UCF) campus.
+If it weren’t for the fact that the UCF added Women’s Soccer and funded it, I would not have had the opportunity to attend college.

 Diane Scavuzzo: From your perspective, what is the value of NYU’s Men’s Soccer Program?